 Learn bio-mechanical integration, connected spatial movement, injury response and means for healing.

-Connecting to Fascia is open to all movers and performance seekers and professionals and health influencers looking to work from this new paradigm.
+Connecting with Fascia is open to all movers and performance seekers and professionals and health influencers looking to work from this new paradigm.

 Why Choose This Workshop?